 Q: Is there a minimum shift?

 Yes.
 Our minimum shift length is 4 hours on weekdays and 8 hours on weekends.
-We are typically unable to guarantee aregivers for hours shorter than these.

 Q: My family member needs care right now!
 How quickly can you send someone?